triepels/CrossValidation.jl/README.md

 # Description
-Provides simple and lightweight implementations of model validation and hyperparameter search for Julia.
+Provides simple and lightweight implementations of model validation and hyperparameter optimization for Julia.

 # Features
 Model validation based on various resample methods: